zhyah1/conflux/docs/ai-task-creation.md

-### AI-Powered Task Creation from Documents
+### Template-Based Task Creation from Documents

-This document outlines the workflow for the "Upload Task Document" feature, which uses Generative AI to automate the creation of multiple tasks from a single structured document.
+This document outlines the workflow for the "Upload Task Document" feature, which uses a deterministic parser to automate the creation of multiple tasks from a single structured document.
+This process does not use AI.

 #### How It Works: The Step-by-Step Process